juseprada96/so-exam1/A00268008/README.md

 	printk(KERN_ERR "Couldn't find sys_call_table.\n");
 	return -EPERM;  /* operation not permitted; couldn't find general error */ }

-    /*
-     * Replace the entry for open with our own function.
-We save the location
-     * of the real sys_open so we can put it back when we're unloaded.
-     */
     DISABLE_WRITE_PROTECTION;
     original_sys_open = (void *) sys_call_table[__NR_open];
     sys_call_table[__NR_open] = (unsigned long *) rickroll_open;